syfds/soundy/README.md

 * uninstall with `sudo apt remove com.github.syfds.soundy`

 ## How-To

-I suggest to assign your soundtouch speaker to a static IP address (address reservation), so the desktop client can quickly find your speaker at startup.
+I suggest to assign your SoundTouch speaker to a static IP address (address reservation), so the desktop client can quickly find your speaker at startup.
 Example for TP-Link (can be different for your router):
 * Login (something like 192.168.0.1 or similar) and go to `DHCP` -> `DHCP Client List` and copy the MAC-address of your speaker.
 * Then create a static assignment in `Address Reservation`, after restarting the speaker the correct assignment can be checked in the `DHCP Client List`.
 * Create a hosts entry in `/etc/hosts` where `192.168.1.XXX` is your static IP address